greendog99/greendog-rails-template/README.md

 Start the rails server with `rails s` and browse to `http://localhost:9000/demos/text` and `http://localhost:9000/demos/grid`.

+## Documentation

+This section will explain how to use each of the features.

 ## To Do

-* Add capistrano
+* Add capistrano deploy.rb file.
-* Add form shared error message partial
-* Optionally (based on user interrogation) set up features like devise, paperclip, etc
+* Optionally (based on user interrogation) set up features like devise, paperclip, etc.

 ## See Also